AkashKumarShetty/CSP584-Enterprise-Web-Application/README.md

 # CSP584-Enterprise-Web-Application
-This is the repository for the course CSP584 Enterprse Web Application by Prof. Atef Bader at Illinois Institute of Technology
+This is the repository for the course CSP584 Enterprse Web Application at Illinois Institute of Technology.
+Contains the assignments and the final projest "Sports Ticket Booking System"